digital-porous-media/dpm_docs/docs/index.md

 # Digital Rocks Documentation

-Welcome to the Digital Rocks documentation.
+** This documentation is a prototype and is currently being developed! ** Welcome to the Digital Rocks documentation.
 This documentation provides comprehensive information about the Digital Rocks Portal, its features, and how to use them effectively.

 ## Overview